matthew-brett/sp-ai-post/notes.md

 This "clean room" principle applies to the use of AI-generated code.
-As we will see, standard AI models have "read" a huge body of code that requires attribution, for most commercial models, is likely to have "read" Copyleft code, with stricter requirements.
-It is therefore not possible to assert with any certainty that the generated code does not contain similar or identical parts of code to which the original author's license will apply, and for which you must apply their license terms.
+As we will see, standard AI models have "read" a huge body of code that requires attribution.
+Most commercial models (see below) are likely to have "read" Copyleft code, that imposes stricter requirements.
+It is therefore not possible to assert with any certainty that the generated code does not contain similar or identical code fragments to which the original author's license will apply.

-## AI training sets and copyright
+## Copyright in AI training sets

 Tools like Github Copilot, [Cursor](https://www.cursor.com) and [StarCoder](https://huggingface.co/blog/starcoder) use Large Language Models